jundalisay/sp/content/en/research/avicenna/soul/section-01.md

 <!-- , such a one is counted by the wise among those who deviate from the broad beaten track of perspicuous statement.  -->

-> *Reality of existence; or its whereabouts.
-Doctor S. Landauer thinks that the word ayniyyat in the text must be wrong, because nowhere throughout this section is the «Whereabout» of the mental powers so much as hinted at; whereas the burden of the whole chapter is to prove merely that such powers do exist, i.e., their inniyyat, which is a word used by Arab Logicians.
+{{< f f="*Reality of existence; or its whereabouts.
+Doctor S. Landauer thinks that the word ayniyyat in the text must be wrong, because nowhere throughout this section is the «Whereabout» of the mental powers so much as hinted at; whereas the burden of the whole chapter is to prove merely that such powers do exist, i.e., their inniyyat, which is a word used by Arab Logicians." >}}

 Therefore, we should first establish the existence of the spiritual powers, before we define each one of those powers, and then enlarge on it.